 ➡️ Collating evidence, policy and advocacy

 We use evidence and experiences from our member projects to help bring about change to local and national Government policies that make people destitute.
-Full Members are able to participate in our national members’ survey and their data contributes to the national picture on destitution provision.
+Members are able to participate in our national members’ survey and their data contributes to the national picture on destitution provision.

 In addition to the above, Full Members have voting rights at Annual and Extraordinary General Meetings.